 Almir has been a US citizen for many years now.
 About owning a deli, he said: “It’s hard work and long hours, but you don’t have to have a degree to succeed.”
 Almir has plenty of regular customers, who stop in not just for the reliably good sandwiches and treats, but for familiar faces and conversation.

-Almir also generously donates coffee and sandwiches regularly for the meetings of the Sunnyside Neighborhood Association.
+During his years running the deli, Almir also generously donated coffee and sandwiches regularly for the meetings of the Sunnyside Neighborhood Association.

-For over seven decades, Sunnyside has been fortunate to have this well-established corner institution–a ticket to American prosperity for a long series of immigrants, as well as a great spot for lunches and craft beer.
+For over seven decades, Sunnyside was fortunate to have this well-established corner institution–a ticket to American prosperity for a long series of immigrants, as well as a great spot for lunches and craft beer.

 My heartfelt thanks to all the people who shared stories with me, especially Charles Versaggi, Almir Zalihic, Basem Hammad, and Janice Smyth.